 It has been proven that a horse takes approximately 3,000 steps at the walk in 30 minutes.
 This means a child can receive 3,000 repetitions of natural therapeutic movement that cannot be duplicated in any other traditional therapy setting.
 Additionally, positions and activities directed by the therapists help optimize the effects of the movement specifically for each child’s needs.

 In 2010 Windridge rallied behind PATH International’s efforts to strengthen our veteran program with the development of Equine Services for Heroes.
-Today Windridge seeks to be a part of the therapy and recreation needed by the young men and women who served in the Iraq and Afghanistan wars
+Veterans participate in Windridge’s: Therapeutic/Adaptive Riding, Therapeutic/Adaptive Driving, and Volunteer Program.

 In 2006 Windridge completed development of an educational equine training film available in DVD and web cast format.
 This film is titled Standard of Behavior for Horse and Horseman – Ground Schooling.
 This is the first of a three film series designed to enhance the education of therapeutic riding instructors and equine handlers throughout the equine industry.
 The film is also designed to be utilized in therapeutic instructor training programs and university’s Hippotherapy and equine science programs across the United States.
 A course syllabus, workbook and tests complete the educational materials offered.